Statistic Seminole Oklahoma National

 Seminole Racial Demographics & Ethnicity

-The Seminole racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Seminole is 64.7% White, 3.9% Black or African American, 1.2% Asian, 23.1% American Indian and 0% Native Hawaiian - 6.9% of the population identify as Hispanic or Latino.
-Of all households, 95% reported speaking English only, while 3.3% reported speaking Spanish only.
-A total of 3.6% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of Seminole is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Seminole, the racial breakdown comprises 64.7% White, 3.9% Black or African American, 1.2% Asian, 23.1% American Indian, and 0% Native Hawaiian, with 6.9% of the population identifying as Hispanic or Latino.
+95% of households reported speaking English only, while 3.3% reported speaking Spanish only.
+Furthermore, 3.6% of residents were categorized as foreign-born.

 Seminole Population Density

-Areas with lower than average population density like Seminole, could offer a more relaxed pace of life, closer connection to nature, extraordinary sense of community, greater affordability and tend to be safer, making them attractive options for those seeking a quieter, more peaceful lifestyle away from the hustle and bustle of urban living.
-These areas often have a lower cost of living, with housing prices that are typically more affordable and residents may also benefit from lower taxes, living expenses and insurance rates.
-Low population density areas also tend to have lower crime rates compared to densely populated urban areas.
-This can contribute to a greater sense of safety and security for residents and their families.
-The Seminole population density is 522 people per square mile, which is lower than 50% of the cities across the country, putting it in a position to take advantage of all these great benefits.
+Areas like Seminole, characterized by below-average population density, offer a quieter lifestyle, closer connection to nature, strong community ties, improved affordability and enhanced safety, appealing to individuals seeking a break from urban life.
+These regions often boast a more affordable cost of living, with housing prices typically more accessible and residents may benefit from lower taxes, living expenses and insurance rates.
+Low population density areas also tend to have lower crime rates compared to densely populated urban areas, contributing to a greater sense of security for residents and their families.
+The Seminole population density is 541 people per square mile, which ranks lower than 50% of cities nationwide, presenting ample opportunity to enjoy these advantages.

 Why are Demographics Important?